rayzio-jax/JS-CRUD/README.md

 >Q: Can I use this project for my personal? </br>
 A: Yes, you can use it as a basic for your personal project as this project is intended to educate and showing tutorial on how to make CRUD using JS only.

+P.S: *I'm sorry if the project files a bit messy, my bad*